fabiuslongo/ad-caspar/README.md

 ![Image 4](https://github.com/fabiuslongo/ad-caspar/blob/master/images/query2.JPG)

-By changing the values of SHOW_REL (QA Section) in config.ini, it can be possible to show the clauses involved in the abduction pre-inference, together with their confidences.
+By changing the values of SHOW_REL (QA Section) in config.ini, it can be possible to show the clauses involved (taken from LKB) in the abduction pre-inference, together with their confidences.

 ![Image 5](https://github.com/fabiuslongo/ad-caspar/blob/master/images/query3.JPG)